MacAndersonUche/chat-app/ReadMe.md

 - [ ] Add Gif Selector to Input
 - [ ] Add Map Snippet when a user shares location
 - [ ] Add Database to store user messages
-- [ ] Add Profan words validator for username and room name
+- [X] Add Profane words validator for username and room name
 - [ ] Add JWT and authentication
 - [ ] Add User is typing feature when a user types
 - [ ] Add Private messaging between user